hmcts/et-ccd-callbacks/README.md

-# Ethos Replacement Doc Generation Service

-This application generates documents from templates using Docmosis -> Tornado.
+# et-ccd-callbacks

+## Employment Tribunals CCD Callbacks Service
+This application is responsible for handling all CCD callback requests

 ## Getting started